Great Books Summer Seminar Series

 Online For High School Students Aged 15–18

-Because we are dedicated to providing access to thoughtful students who seek academic challenge, St. John’s is offering an extremely limited number of places at no cost to those who are admitted into the seminar series.
+Because we are dedicated to providing access to thoughtful students who seek academic challenge, St. John’s is offering an extremely limited number of places at a reduced price.
 Our Summer Seminars are real St. John’s College seminars led by our full-time faculty.
 Here, you can expect small seminars where you engage in vigorous discussions with other students who love great books, new ideas, and deep conversation—just like you.

 Seminars will meet over Zoom, which is a free platform but must be downloaded to a device in advance.